gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

 - Have them sit in the chair.
 - Adjust the monitor and participant position.
 - The monitor should be located **60cm** from the bridge of the nose on the participant.
+- *place the rear legs of the chair exactly in front of black strips*
 - The chair height should be set so the participant is looking in the middle of the screen.
 - Guide the participant to use the arrow keys for responses and the space bar to advance the screen.

+Say:

+>"*Please come to this room for the behavioral tests.
+Sit in the chair.
+Could I move the chair a little bit?
+I want to make sure you are at the right distance to the computer screen.
+Please sit straight and have you back touching the chair.Do not move your chair.*"

 ### Run computer-based tasks

 #### Select run order

 The order of the computer experiments will be randomized across participants based on the participant ID shown in Qualtrics

 - run the temporal duration threshold task first (Murray et al.) if the ID number is even.
 - run the contrast sensitivity task (Abramov et al.) first if the ID number is odd.
 *Record the task run first on the experiment run log.*